-Typhoon Ampil is rapidly strengthening in the Pacific as it moves north toward Japan, with the storm set to bring heavy rain and strong winds — on par with a Category 2 hurricane — to the Izu Islands and coastal areas of the Kanto and Tohoku regions.
+Typhoon Ampil rapidly strengthened on Thursday as it moved north toward Japan, with the storm set to bring heavy rain and strong winds — on par with a Category 2 hurricane — to the Izu Islands and coastal areas of the Kanto and Tohoku regions.

-While the storm is not forecast to make landfall, the regions are likely to experience violent winds and rough seas from Thursday to Saturday, with up to 200 millimeters of rainfall expected in some areas over a 24-hour period.
-Ampil will make its nearest approach to the Kanto and Tohoku regions beginning on Friday, when it’s forecast to reach the weather agency’s “very strong” classification.
+While the storm is not forecast to make landfall, it's on course to deliver violent winds, heavy rain and rough seas from Thursday to Saturday, with up to 200 millimeters of rainfall expected in some areas over a 24-hour period.
+Ampil, which the weather agency classified as "very strong" on Thursday night, will make its nearest approach to the Kanto and Tohoku regions beginning on Friday.

 The Meteorological Agency has urged those in affected areas to stay on high alert for strong winds, high waves, landslides, and flooding in low-lying areas due to the heavy rain.